pschapman/ucs-config-report/README.md

     - Corresponding updates to PS and JScript.
 Makes data gathering and presentation for blades and rack servers almost identical.
   - Removed dead references to "Board Controller".
   - JScript - Additional line breaks for readability and editing
+  - Inventory gather for blades and rackmounts merged and placed in new function

 **Version 4.1 - 8/28/2022**
 - New Features